House Hacking: The Complete Guide

 Five Strategies, One Goal

-Multifamily, rent-by-room, ADU, short-term rental, and live-in flip — each one works in different situations
+Multifamily, rent-by-room, ADU, short-term rental, and live-in flip — each works in different situations with different trade-offs

 Short-term rental.
-Airbnb a spare room.
-A room that rents for $900/month long-term might fetch $1,800/month on Airbnb at 50% occupancy.
-But the work scales with the income, and regulatory risk is real.
+Airbnb a spare room or unit.
+150-200% income premium over long-term rental.
+A room that rents for $900/month long-term might generate $1,800/month on Airbnb at 50% occupancy.
+More management, more regulation, more volatility.
+Check your local STR ordinances and HOA rules before listing.

 Real-World Example